 This extra worksheet is a bit more universal than those which supplement lesson plans, so we decided that there should be a separate post about it.
 Mind you, there is no video for this worksheet.

-With this worksheet, you will teach your students words and phrases that they can use for expressing opinions.
+With this worksheet, you will teach your students words and phrases that they can use for expressing opinions in English.
 There are three tasks on vocabulary and one argument battle game, i.e. a fun way for practising what they’ve learnt.